PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 ----------------------

 It may be useful to copy a workflow when planning to make major changes or to replicate the process with different options.
 Duplicating an entire workflow is very easy in PlaidCloud.
+To do so:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the workflows tab from the top
-Simply select the workflows you would like to duplicate in the **Workflows** table of a selected project and click the **Duplicate Selected Workflows** button at the top of the table.
+4) Select the workflows you would like to duplicate
+5) Click the **Duplicate Selected Workflows** button at the top

 This will copy the workflows and append the word *Copy* to the name.

 Once the duplication process is complete, the workflow is fully functional.
 Copied workflows are completely separate from the original and can be modified without impacting the original workflow.